Aging Gracefully and Naturally

 A look at how - and if - we can delay aging, naturally.

 Miracle of Magnesium?

-and women, but Dean says we may even need more since magnesium is difficult to absorb.
+The recommended daily allowance is about 300 to 400 mg for men and women, but Dean says we may even need more since magnesium is difficult to absorb.
 Absorption also tends to decrease with age.

 Boost your magnesium and here's what you can expect: